Budapest Practice 1: Vettel tops as Red Bulls are hottest in the heat

 Although it is still early days the indications are that Red Bull have a strong package at their disposal on the tight confines of Hungaroring, while the hot conditions are likely to favour Lotus and Ferrari, but Mercedes are an unknown quantity at this early stage.

 Despite Vettel’s quarter second advantage at the top of the time sheets, the nine cars behind him are within one second of one another which sets the scene for a very tight contest in Hungary.
-(Apex)
+(GP247)

 Subbed by AJN.